Agile digital marketing – a practical guide

 Without the integration development, you will not be able to capture any leads, so why leave it till last?
 Ranking project requirements should help clarify what’s important now.

-Leading on from numerous small experiments over a few large bets we can start to leverage the data from these experiments to drive decision making.
-The digital world is filled with data points, leading all too often to data fatigue, but it is important to identify for your strategic goals, what data is important, and what data is just noise.
+Leading on from numerous small experiments over a few large bets you can start to leverage the data from these experiments to drive decision making.
+The digital world is filled with data points, leading all too often to data fatigue but it is important to identify for your strategic goals which data is important and which one is just noise.

 It is also important to not allow this value to limit wild ideas or ingenuity.
 Creative thinking outside the box is essential to developing the unique content and experiences that are the cornerstone of inbound marketing.
 Enhancing ideas with data points for testing, review and iteration will make new ideas even more powerful when implemented.
 Alternatively, that same testing may tell you to abandon the idea and focus your team on efforts that are returning greater value.

 Your marketing team needs to review and acknowledge what data points are important, why they are important and how they are tracking.
 With a data-driven dashboard you can identify three key metrics that the inbound marketing team are focused on delivering against.
-We recommend using Google Data Studio to build your dashboard and also try to pull in information from sources outside of Google Analytics!
+We recommend using Google Data Studio to build your dashboard and also try to pull in information from sources outside of Google Analytics.

-Buyer personas are essential to developing a successful inbound marketing strategy, but sometimes can be too restrictive and lead to mass market bias (please not another "Marketing Mary" for representation).
+Buyer personas are essential to developing a successful marketing strategy but sometimes it can be too restrictive and lead to mass market bias (please not another "Marketing Mary" for representation).
 The persona probably covers all the usual topics:

-Fortunately for us, we are not currently drafting strategies on parchment or reviewing data with an abacus.
-Evolution and change are at the heart of agile inbound marketing, ensure tribes are reviewed on a regular basis and updated with new insights.
-A disruptive technology or business change could mean that your tribes goals and challenges have changed, so should your inbound marketing strategy!
+Evolution and change are at the heart of agile digital marketing, meaning to ensure groups are reviewed on a regular basis and updated with new insights.
+A disruptive technology or business change could mean that your persona goals and challenges have changed – so should your marketing strategy!

 Bringing us back to the Agile Manifesto’s “Individuals and interactions over processes and tools”.
-The importance of engagement and transparency is a two way street between the marketing team and key stakeholders, this could be between an agency marketing team and internal marketing team implementing an inbound marketing strategy.
+The importance of engagement and transparency is a two way street between the marketing team and key stakeholders, this could be between an agency marketing team and internal marketing team implementing a marketing strategy.

 Engagement with all team members is key.
 For the sake of efficiency, this doesn’t mean you can pull the whole agile team into every discussion, but it does mean that on a regular rhythm, the entire team needs to come together and engage.
 This will keep the team in-sync and aware of any risks or opportunities that should be considered for future sprints.

-Engagement should naturally lead to transparency, if the inbound marketing strategy objectives are clearly articulated, then the team should be able to provide visibility to stakeholders of what’s in progress, what’s done and what are the results of recent experimentation.
+Engagement should naturally lead to transparency.
+If the marketing objectives are clearly articulated, then the team should be able to provide visibility to stakeholders of what’s in progress, what’s done and what are the results of recent experimentation.

-Higher degrees of transparency avoids surprises for all stakeholders and humanises the process of implementing inbound marketing strategies.
-Failure will arise throughout any inbound marketing campaign, in fact if failure is not occuring, you may not be testing or challenging your ideas clearly enough.
-Providing transparency will foster a culture where failure is accepted, and the sooner we can identify failure, we can start the learning process to implement on the next go round.
+Higher degrees of transparency avoids surprises for all stakeholders and humanises the process of implementing marketing strategies.
+It's very common to fail throughout any marketing campaign, in fact if there is no failure, you should review whether you are testing or challenging your ideas enough.
+Providing transparency will foster a culture where failure is accepted and the sooner you can identify failure, you can start the learning process to implement on the next go round.

-Whether you are running agile inbound marketing projects or more traditional waterfalls, retrospectives are a quick and easy way to start building engagement and transparency into your team’s culture.
+Whether you are running agile digital marketing projects or more traditional waterfalls, retrospectives are a quick and easy way to start building engagement and transparency into your team’s culture.
 You don’t need sprints or a scrum master to run retrospectives.
-In fact if you are running a waterfall project, you can introduce retrospectives into that project team today on a regular schedule.
+If you are running a waterfall project, you can introduce retrospectives into that project team today on a regular schedule.
 As long as you are open to incorporating the feedback and ideas from those retrospectives into the project as best as you are able.

-The basics of a retrospective are to capture from the project team ideas that fit into three categories;
+The basics of a retrospective are to capture ideas from the project team that fit into these categories:

 A project dashboard is not necessarily about bringing together every data point for a given project.
 Think less Google Analytics and more vision board.

-Don’t forget to bring some fun into project dashboards, vision boards work for a reason, when we visualise our goals we better empathise and identify (engage) with the material.
-If you have a GIF (digital project dashboard) or photo that embodies the project, put it up.
+Don’t forget to bring some fun into project dashboards!
+Vision boards work for a reason, when we visualise our goals we better empathise and identify (engage) with the material.
+If you have a GIF or photo that embodies the project, put it up.

-Apple’s former chief design officer, Jony Ive, stated “Give the quiet ones a voice”, during an Apple University class.
-This piece of advice is also borrowed from the first step of the “Get Stuff Done” (GSD) wheel via Kim Scott in Radical Candor: Be a Kick-Ass Boss Without Losing Your Humanity.
-The first step in that wheel, listen!
+Apple’s former chief design officer, Jony Ive, stated during an Apple University class: “Give the quiet ones a voice”.
+This piece of advice is also borrowed from the first step of the “Get Stuff Done” (GSD) wheel via Kim Scott in Radical Candor: Be a kick-ass boss without losing your humanity.
+The first step in that wheel: listen!

 Cross functional teams will bring together a lot of personalities, some loud and others quiet.
-Retrospectives and engagement are great, but unless we are hearing equally from all members of the team we are at risk of losing efficiency and missing out on opportunities.
-This rule does not just apply to team leads, if you are a member of a team and don’t feel as though you are getting a chance to hear from everyone equally, speak up and ask someone’s opinion that you may not hear.
-If, like me, you are on the bullish side in meetings, remember to take a step back and listen every now and then too.
+Retrospectives and engagement are great but unless you are hearing equally from all members of the team you are at risk of losing efficiency and missing out on opportunities.
+Also this rule does not only apply to team leads.
+If you are a member of a team and don’t feel as though you are getting a chance to hear from everyone equally, speak up and ask someone’s opinion that you may not hear.
+And if you are naturally more outspoken and quick to answer, remember to take a step back and listen every now and then too.